Updated on June 16th, 2021 by Bob Ciura

 Pembina Pipeline Corporation (PBA) is a midstream energy stock that rewards its shareholders with high dividend income.
-This Canadian company currently has a 6% dividend yield, more than four times the average yield of the S&P 500 Index.
+This Canadian monthly dividend paying company currently has a 6% dividend yield, more than four times the average yield of the S&P 500 Index.

 Pembina Pipeline is unique among midstream oil companies because it pays its dividend monthly.

 Despite their appeal, monthly dividend stocks are quite rare.
 You can see our full list of all 53 monthly dividend stocks (with important metrics like dividend yields and payout ratios) by clicking on the link below:

 Pembina Pipeline’s high dividend yield and monthly dividend payments make it an intriguing investment from an income perspective.